 The Building Act 2004 allows unrestricted use of buildings profiled as earthquake prone (there are some exceptions in the Canterbury area).
 However, the Health and Safety at Work Act 2015 (HSWA) places responsibility on building owners and business managers to take all practicable steps to eliminate isolate or minimise hazards in the context of current knowledge.
 Dealing with earthquake-related hazards: Information for employers and owners of workplace buildings - Position Statement | Worksafe

 It is important to understand that if a building is not assessed as potentially earthquake-prone, it does not mean it won’t be damaged in an earthquake.
 It can be expected that after a strong earthquake, buildings that have kept the occupants safe from injury can still need extensive repair before being reoccupied and may even have to be demolished.

 Public safety is the first concern in an emergency situation, with buildings and contents of secondary concern.
 The earthquake-prone provisions of the Building Act 2004 focus on the prevention of personal injury and the protection of other properties.

 If you want to have an Initial Evaluation Procedure (IEP) or Detailed Seismic Assessment (DSA) of the building you live or work in carried out, you can ask your landlord to arrange for this assessment to be carried out.
 However they are under no obligation to have this done.

-If the building you live or work in has been assessed as potentially earthquake prone and you want to carry out strengthening work on the building you live or work in, you will require your landlord’s permission to do so.
+If you wish to carry out strengthening work on the building you live or work in, you will require your landlord’s permission to do so.
 A building consent may also be required from Council for this work to be completed legally.
 It is up to you and your landlord to determine who pays for the cost of the remedial work.